-In this Explore recipe, you'll learn how to create an Explore query that compares your number of one-touch tickets to your satisfaction survey results.
-This recipe can be used to give insight into the kinds of tickets your agents are solving in one touch, and can help to identify potential new content for your knowledge base.
-It's also important to take into account the satisfaction of the customer in the context of these tickets solved in one-touch.
+In this Explore recipe, you'll learn how to create a query that compares the number of your one-touch tickets (meaning tickets that were solved by the first agent reply) to your satisfaction survey results.
+This recipe can be used to give insight into the kinds of tickets your agents are solving in one touch and can help to identify potential new content for your knowledge base.
+It's also important to take into account the satisfaction of the customer in the context of these tickets solved in one touch.

 What you'll need